fstark/blog/content/blog/wozdle/wozdle.md

   - wozdle
 ---

+{% blogimage "img/wozdle.jpg", "Wozdle running on my Apple 1" %}

 I recently got an apple 1, and it quicly became my favorite computer.

-Started probably 6 months ago, when Antoine, aka {% twitter "SiliconInsid" %} started to build a handful and I could get one.
-I was intrigued, because I thought maybe we could do some nasty software hack (short answer: unfotunately not, maybe more on that in a future blog post).
+This started probably 6 months ago, when Antoine, aka {% twitter "SiliconInsid" %} started to build a handful and told me I could get one.
+I would have never hoped for such opportunity, and I'm forever grateful.
+Alos, I was intrigued, because I thought maybe we could do some nasty software hack (short answer: unfotunately not, maybe more on that in a future blog post).

 My apple1 is as close to the original as possible, uses the same components, often from the same time period.
 For all matter, I *have an Apple 1*, it was just built 47 years too late.
 It may not be exactly true, but it is close enough for me.
 Thanks Woz.
 And tanks Antoine.

 And, frankly, the look of the machine is sick.

+{% blogimage "img/wozdle.jpg", "My Apple 1 is sick" %}

 So, Antoine is also building a ROM card for it, and we started scouring the internets for software, but, to be honest, I found the result to be quite underwhelming.
 There is the great 30th anniversary demo, that displays Woz, Jobs, but not much more in term of "interesting" software.
 The total machine language games and demos is totalling 150Kb...

+{% blogimage "img/wozdle.jpg", "The ROM card" %}

-So, I decided to stop complaining and create something to showcase the machine.
+I decided to stop complaining and create something to showcase the machine.
 A game.
 A *known* game, that could be used to demo the machine.

-I picked to create Wozdle, a perfect Wordle clone for the Apple 1.
+I picked to create Wozdle, a perfect [Wordle clone](https://www.nytimes.com/games/wordle/index.html) for the Apple 1.

-It took around two days to code, and I am pretty proud of the result.
+It took around two days to code, and I am pretty proud of the result. (for comparison, it took me 3 months to make this blog post)

 But there were 3 challenges to overcome.

 ## 32K ought to be enough for everyone

-The original Apple1 had 4K of RAM, extensible to 8K (like mine has), or ever 48K.
+The original Apple1 had 4K of RAM, extensible to 8K (like mine has), or even 48K.
 Software was loaded by either inserting the cassette card and using a cassette player (extremely unreliable), or by having the software on an EEPROM (like the Integer BASIC ROM) and executing it "in place" (meaning that the code is not copied into the RAM for execution).

+{% blogimage "img/wozdle.jpg", "A cassette card -- will probably be a subject of another post" %}

+{% blogimage "img/wozdle.jpg", "The Apple1 Basic card -- A BASIC in 4K, thanks to the genius of the Woz" %}

-I decided for that second solution, because the goal is for it to be present in Antoine's card, which will give 32Kb of addressable ROM , so that should be plenty of space, right?
+My goal is to put in in the ROM.
+As Antoine's ROM card gives 32Kb of addressable ROM, there should be plenty of space, right?

 Let me describe the rules of Wordle: the computer choses a 5 letter word from a list of 2309 words (called *answers*).Then, the user enters a word, and the computers displays which letters are correctly or incorrectly placed, a clear inspiration from the old Mastermind game.